ericjiang97/monplan-challenge-base-2017-3/README.md

 APIs have been provided below.

-An example component of using the API using `fetch` polyfill is available as well.
+An example component of using the API using `fetch` polyfill is available as well `/src/components/example`.
 We recommend you to use `fetch` or `axios` however you are free to use any another library, just NO `ajax` or `jQuery`.

+Please make it pretty and user friendly as our project has to be this.

 # Good Tutorials to Follow
 You can follow some of the tutorials below